nuaayxy/laneDetection/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to further adjust the parameters of the hough, color masking and region of interest
+* A possible improvement would be to further adjust the parameters of the hough, color masking and region of interest

-Another potential improvement could be to use the video sequence information so that lane cannot jump in between consequent images.
+* Another potential improvement could be to use the video sequence information so that lane cannot jump in between consequent images.
+* it is also possilbe to remove outlier lines using RANSAC or some noise filtering method so that they do not contribute to the final lanes